jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 And this will generate a public key from the private key

-    $ openssl pkey -pubout -inform pem -outform pem -in private.pem -out public.pem
+    $ openssl pkey -in private.pem -pubout -out public.pem

 Here you can see the keys are smaller than RSA keys

     $ ls -l *.pem
     -rw------- 1 scott scott 241 Sep 29 06:56 private.pem